Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

  2) The code was doing out-of-bounds reads somewhere in a way that didn't impact the correctness of the algorithm.
 Some posts seemed to indicate that doing out-of-bounds reads on typed arrays caused code to be de-optimized worse than when doing them on normal arrays.
  3) Several of the arrays used in the algorithm were multi-dimensional, so switching them to typed arrays only actually changed the inner dimension.
 It's possible that if the arrays were flattened to hold all their elements in a single buffer, the performance might be much better.

-In any case, I abandonded this approach entirely and left the arrays as they were.
+In any case, I abandoned this approach entirely and left the arrays as they were.

 ## Porting Webcola to Rust + WebAssembly